SeleniumHQ/docker-selenium/README.md

 Inside build.sh are environment variables which are used to tag the built images.
 If changing the Selenium version, note that you must also edit the Base/Dockerfile and change which selenium-server version is downloaded via wget.
 The Chromium version is set in NodeChromium/Dockerfile.txt.

+The build.sh script only builds the standalone images, node images, and the hub.
+You are welcome to try and build and test the other images, if you need them.

-To build the images, run build.sh from the root directory of this repo:
+To build the images, run build.sh from the root directory of this repo, and specify your architecture, either arm64, arm/v7, or amd64:

 ```
-$ sh build.sh
+$ ./build.sh arm64    # or arm/v7 or amd64
 ```

-I have not pushed any images to the Docker registry.
-If you wish to push them to a registry, you may do so.
-For more information on older ARM64 Selenium images, see https://github.com/sj26/docker-selenium and https://hub.docker.com/u/seleniarm
+This is a fork of [SeleniumHQ/docker-selenium](https://github.com/SeleniumHQ/docker-selenium) and based on changes from [sj26/docker-selenium](https://github.com/sj26/docker-selenium).

+Multi-arch images are located at https://hub.docker.com/u/seleniarm

-the primary motivation for creating this fork and updating the images is so I can use the noVNC client on Selenium 4.0.0.
+The primary motivation for creating this fork and updating the images is so I can use the noVNC client on Selenium 4.0.0 on the Mac M1, an arm64 architecture.
 To use noVNC, make sure you open port 7900, and visit localhost:7900 in your browser.

 To start the container image, run: